luscarl/ProjRAWR/README.md

   Finally, the program will run and produce the output pdf in output.pdf in the directory.

 ## Contributing
-  Avinash Dansinghani
+  Avinash Dansinghani \n
-  Coco Wu
+  Coco Wu \n
-  Ella Foth
-  Gavin Chan
-  Lachlan Hammond
-  Lucy Lu lucyluhk@gmail.com (enquiries about usage and problems)
+  Lucy Lu lucyluhk@gmail.com (enquiries about usage and problems) \n